 The medial frontal cortex (sometimes called the medial prefrontal area) is important in arousal and motivation.
 If lesions in this area are large and extend to the most anterior part of the cortex (frontal pole), patients sometimes become abulic (apathetic, inattentive, and markedly slow to respond).

 The orbital frontal cortex (sometimes called the orbital prefrontal area—see Figure: Areas of the brain.) helps modulate social behaviors.
 Patients with orbital frontal lesions can become emotionally labile, indifferent to the implications of their actions, or both.
 They may be alternately euphoric, facetious, vulgar, and indifferent to social nuances.
 Bilateral acute trauma to this area may make patients boisterously talkative, restless, and socially intrusive.
-With aging and in many types of dementia, disinhibition and abnormal behaviors can develop; these changes probably result from degeneration of the frontal lobe, particularly the orbital frontal cortex.
+The disinhibition and abnormal behaviors that can occur with aging and in many types of dementia probably result from degeneration of the frontal lobe, particularly the orbital frontal cortex.

 The dorsolateral frontal cortex (sometimes called the dorsolateral prefrontal area) manipulates very recently acquired information—a function called working memory.
 Lesions in this area can impair the ability to retain information and process it in real time (eg, to spell words backwards or to alternate between letters and numbers sequentially).

 Several areas in the parietal lobes have specific functions.

 The primary somatosensory cortex, located in the postrolandic area (postcentral gyrus) in the anterior parietal lobes, integrates somesthetic stimuli for recognition and recall of form, texture, and weight.
 The primary somatosensory cortex on one side receives all somatosensory input from the contralateral side of the body (see Figure: Homunculus.).
 Lesions of the anterior parietal lobe can cause difficulty recognizing objects by touch (astereognosis).